Premium Bank

 • strategy - brainstorming - sessions 2

-So here is the problem statement: first time buyers who need to find the best possible mortgage deal because they want to boost their savings.
+This is the problem statement: first-time buyers who need to find the best possible mortgage deal in order to maximise their savings.

 • strategy - usability testing